JLESC/jlesc.github.io/_projects/flashx_performance_portability.md

 ## Results for 2022

 Flash-X was released in February 2022, with several features of the performance portability layer integrated.
 The release won an R&D 100 award
  {% cite dubeyEtAl2022 --file jlesc.bib %}.
-A paper was presented at Heteropar 2021 on one of the tools, Milhoja, which manages the runtime. {% cite onealEtAl2022 --file jlest.bib %} using a stand-alone simplified application.
+A paper was presented at Heteropar 2021 on one of the tools, Milhoja, which manages the runtime. {% cite onealEtAl2022 --file jlesc.bib %} using a stand-alone simplified application.

 ## Visits and meetings